feldera package

 feldera.pipeline module

-class feldera.pipeline.Pipeline(name: str, client: FelderaClient)[source]
+class feldera.pipeline.Pipeline(client: FelderaClient)[source]

 Bases: object